smeggins/RedAcademyPong/README.md

         -haven't been able to figure out how to call the reset function in my Game class in a method within my menu class.. basically to reset the game when the option is selected in the menu

 ## Beta 1.13
+    menu.js

-    Finally found a solution to the pause menu issue.
+        -Finally found a solution to the pause menu issue.
 But it seems to have significant latency lag, may need to be more specific when calling event.

 ## Beta 1.12
+    menu.js

-    added code to track menu selection but having a hard time getting an updated value from my game class to apply to my pause class
+        -added code to track menu selection but having a hard time getting an updated value from my game class to apply to my pause class

 ## Beta 1.1

+    menu.js
-    Adds a pause menu an options to select. need to add pause menu functionality
+        -Adds a pause menu an options to select.
+        -need to add pause menu functionality

 ## Beta 1.0